-The research group is also interested in finding novel and usable answers.
-Research aims to identify strategies of leading a sustainable school development, help teachers to find ways to intentionally learn in classroom, use co-regulation as the strategy for agency and well-being and, to understand how students could use peers as a resource for learning in school.
+Our research group is dedicated to develop the theories of educational change while simultaneously finding novel and usable answers to challenges of development work.
+Our research aims to identify strategies of leading a sustainable school development, help teachers to find ways to intentionally learn in classroom, use co-regulation as the strategy for agency and well-being and, to understand how students could use peers as a resource for learning in school.
 We aim to understand the premises for engaging learning for teachers and students in school and meaningful learning in the whole school system.

 NewsOrganizing the IX Conference on Childhood Studies May 10 –12, 2021 – Our research group has been a part of organizing the IX Conference on Childhood Studies “Childhood and Time” that…Tutkimusryhmämme on mukana harrastustoiminnan Suomen mallin pilotoinnissa – Opetus- ja kulttuuriministeriö rakentaa harrastustoiminnan Suomen mallia yhdessä kuntien kanssa.
 Suomen mallin tavoitteena on tuoda harrastustoimintaa koulupäivän yhteyteen.
 Kokeilun…IRDE webinar: Curriculum Change Across Europe – Inspiring and thought-provoking discussion on curriculum change and COVID yesterday with colleagues from Czech Republic, Cyprus, Portugal, England and Ireland.…New book on Curriculum Making in Europe available! – We are happy to have been a part of editing this new book Curriculum Making in Europe – Policy and…